JoosepAlviste/apollo-client-partial-details-example/README.md

 Generator showing off the possibility to easily use list query data for pre-filling data for a details query.

+- Companion article on Medium: [Improving the user experience of page navigation with Apollo Client | Using partial list view data to pre-fill detail views](https://medium.com/scoro-engineering/improving-the-user-experience-of-page-navigation-with-apollo-client-ebfca0e83c08)
 - [Deployed to Netlify](https://apollo-client-partial-details-exampl.netlify.app)
 - [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/vitejs-vite-cw93wj)